datastax/jvector/jvector-base/src/main/java/io/github/jbellis/jvector/graph/disk/CompactOptions.md

 ## 1. Basic Inline Vectors

 Stores full vectors inline in the graph index.
+The compacted graph is built using full precision.

 ```java
 CompactOptions opts = CompactOptions.withInlineVectors();